axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 How to customize the business details page
 ------------------------------------------

 #.
 Create the business details process.
-In this process, create a request start that has the parameter ``uuid``.
-The idea is when clicking
+In this process, define a request start event that accepts the ``uuid`` parameter.
-   on ``Business details`` in the case details page, Portal will call this process and pass the case UUID as parameter ``uuid``.
-   Create UI for the business details page in this process.
+   When the ``Business details`` button on the case details page is clicked, Portal will call this process and pass the case UUID as the ``uuid`` parameter.
+Design and implement the user interface for the business details page within this process.

    |customization-business-details-page-start-request|